What happens if you miss a dose of seizure medication?

 A man and a woman using a laptop

 Have you ever realized you’ve missed a dose of seizure medication?
-Forgetting to take epilepsy drugs is easy to do - maybe you were traveling, or you ran out of your meds.
+Forgetting to take epilepsy medication is easy to do - maybe you were traveling, or you ran out of your prescription.
 In one recent survey of people with epilepsy, 71% said they’d forgotten to take their dose at some point.

-Oftentimes, missing one dose of seizure medication isn’t a major problem - there are simple solutions we’ll explore in this article.
-But it’s important to be aware that forgetting a dose could make having a seizure more likely.
-In fact, this is one of the top causes of breakthrough seizures.
+It’s important to be aware that forgetting a dose could make having a seizure more likely.
+In fact, this is one of the top causes of breakthrough seizures

-So, what happens if you miss a dose of seizure medication, and how can you avoid this in future?
+So, what happens if you miss a dose of seizure medication?
+And how can you remember to take your doses more consistently?

 Breakthrough: Coping after a breakthrough seizure

-To understand what happens if you miss a dose of seizure medication, it’s helpful to take another look at how anti-epilepsy drugs work.
-At a basic level, seizure medication works in one of two ways:
+To understand what happens if you miss a dose of seizure medication, it’s helpful to take another look at how anti-epilepsy medications work.
+Seizure medication works in a few different ways:

 1. Decreasing ‘excitation’ (the electrical activity) in your brain